ringcentral/rc-unified-crm-extension/docs/users/settings.md

 </figure>

 ## Customizing your preferred audio devices
 To customize your preferred input and output devices, e.g. headphones, laptop speakers, etc, from the Settings screen select "Audio."
 Then select your preferred default devices.
+There are also audio volume controls.

 <figure markdown>
   ![Setting your preferred phone device](../img/settings-audio.png){ style="max-width:300px" }